qbicsoftware/geo-uploader-cli/README.md

 ```
 Example usage:

+# Mandatory Parameters:

-Project Identifier: Identifier of the QBiC project
+Project Identifier: Identifier of the project

 Output Path: Path to were the output should be generated

+Path to config: A path to a config file.
+This file needs to be created manually based on the information given in this readme.
+See section Config File for more information.
+Future releases will include an example 'config.yaml' that needs to be adapted by the user himself.

 # Optional Parameters

--md: Set this parameter to compute the md5 checksums of the raw files and write them to the excel file
+-f: Required to calculate MD5 checksums.
+Path to a text file containing identifiers for the samples.
+If this is set the geo-uploader will download the sample files and calculate the checksums for them.

 ## OpenBis Identifiers